docker/docs/docker-cloud/apps/volumes.md

 To define a data volume in a service, specify the **container path** where it should be created in the **Volumes** step of the **Create new service** wizard.
-Each container of the service will have its own volume.
+Each container of the service has its own volume.
 Data volumes are reused when the service is redeployed (data persists in this case), and deleted if the service is terminated.